 Mayer Brown is a distinctively global law firm, uniquely positioned to advise the world's leading companies and financial institutions on their most complex deals and disputes.
 With extensive reach across four continents, we are the only integrated law firm in the world with approximately 200 lawyers in each of the world's three largest financial centers-New York, London and Hong Kong-the backbone of the global economy.
 We have deep experience in high-stakes litigation and complex transactions across industry sectors, including our signature strength, the global financial services industry.
 Our diverse teams of lawyers are recognized by our clients as strategic partners with deep commercial instincts and a commitment to creatively anticipating their needs and delivering excellence in everything we do.
 Our "one-firm" culture-seamless and integrated across all practices and regions-ensures that our clients receive the best of our knowledge and experience.
+Please visit mayerbrown.com for comprehensive contact information for all Mayer Brown offices.
+This Mayer Brown publication provides information and comments on legal issues and developments of interest to our clients and friends.
+The foregoing is not a comprehensive treatment of the subject matter covered and is not intended to provide legal advice.
+Readers should seek legal advice before taking any action with respect to the matters discussed herein.
 Mayer Brown is a global services provider comprising associated legal practices that are separate entities, including Mayer Brown LLP (Illinois, USA), Mayer Brown International LLP (England), Mayer Brown (a Hong Kong partnership) and Tauil & Chequer Advogados (a Brazilian law partnership) (collectively the "Mayer Brown Practices") and non-legal service providers, which provide consultancy services (the "Mayer Brown Consultancies").
 The Mayer Brown Practices and Mayer Brown Consultancies are established in various jurisdictions and may be a legal person or a partnership.
 Details of the individual Mayer Brown Practices and Mayer Brown Consultancies can be found in the Legal Notices section of our website.
-"Mayer Brown" and the Mayer Brown logo are the trademarks of Mayer Brown.
-Attorney Advertising.
-Prior results do not guarantee a similar outcome.
+"Mayer Brown" and the Mayer Brown logo are the trademarks of Mayer Brown. © 2019 Mayer Brown.
+All rights reserved.